TeamPerie/HadjAbed-et-al._2022/README.md

 CellDestiny: A RShiny application for the visualization and analysis of single-cell lineage tracing data (L. Hadj-Abed et al. 2022).
 Full details of the approach are given in the methods section of the paper.

+## CellDestiny Github

+The Github of the app can be found here: https://github.com/TeamPerie/CellDestiny.

 ### Installing the package

-devtools::install_github("Louisahadj/CellDestiny", quiet = TRUE)
+devtools::install_github("TeamPerie/CellDestiny", quiet = TRUE)
-note: We need to move CellDestiny from Louisa repository to perie repository

 ### Dependencies